 After the eggs have been retrieved, they are frozen, also known as cryopreservation, with a quick-freeze process known as vitrification.
 Once frozen, the eggs can be stored at a cryobank until you are ready to move forward with your family plans through IVF, in-vitro fertilization.

 A woman wanting to freeze her eggs for the future needs to consider that timing is important; the recommended time to freeze eggs is before the age of 35.

 Fertility Preservation for Cancer Patients

 Egg freezing is also an important option for women that have been diagnosed with cancer or other chronic conditions that can harm fertility.
 If you have been diagnosed with cancer, it is important to let your oncologist know that you are interested in fertility preservation and to expeditiously contact a reproductive endocrinologist a.

-Contact the Fertility Institute of Texas by calling (830) 608-8004 to schedule an initial consultation today.
+Contact the Texas Fertility Center of New Braunfels by calling (830) 608-8004 to schedule an initial consultation today.